 Our Board of Directors has authorized in the aggregate the repurchase of 3,666,771 shares of the Company stock since fiscal year 1991.
-As of July 31, 2015, 3,018,562 shares of Common Stock and 342,241 shares of Class B Stock have been repurchased under the Board approved repurchase authorizations.
+Through fiscal year-end 2016, 3,019,169 shares of Common Stock and 342,241 shares of Class B Stock have been repurchased under the Board approved repurchase authorizations.
 Common Stock was repurchased by other transactions authorized by management prior to the adoption of the Board's repurchase authorizations.